renovatebot/renovate/docs/development/minimal-reproductions.md

 A production repository uses many dependencies, and can have a large list of custom rules in the Renovate configuration file.
 This makes it very hard to debug the repository, because there are many moving parts and debug statements could be triggered potentially hundreds of times.

+When people have a large Renovate configuration, they tend to think the root cause is simple.
-Also, it's quite common when configs are large that what people think a problem is simple but it's caused by two or more features interacting.
+But often the bug is caused by two or more features interacting.
 Reducing the config to a minimum to reproduce the bug helps discover exactly which config elements are required to interact to trigger the bug.

 ## Why we require a minimal reproduction